C++ Core Guidelines: Supporting Sections

 Here is the sentence to the rule: "Isolating less stable code facilitates its unit testing, interface improvement, refactoring, and eventual deprecation."
 Okay, what does that mean?

 Putting an interface between stable and less stable code is the way to separate it.
-Due to the interface, your less stable code becomes a kind of a sub-system, which you can test or refactor in isolation.
-You can now not only test the sub-system but also the integration of the sub-system into the application.
-The first kind of tests is typically called unit-test and the second sub-system integration test.
+Due to the interface, your less stable code becomes a sub-system that you can test or refactor in isolation.
+You can now test the sub-system and the integration of the sub-system into the application.
+The first test is typically called a unit test, and the second is a sub-system integration test.
 The sub-system has two channels to the app: the functional and the non-functional channel.
 Both have to be tested.
-The functional channel provides the functionality of the sub-system and the non-functional channel the exceptions that can happen and to which the application may react.
-Thanks to the interface, the concrete sub-system is an implementation of the interface and can, therefore, quite quickly replaced by another, maybe more stable implementation.
+The functional channel provides the functionality of the sub-system, and the non-functional channel the exceptions that can happen and to which the application may react.
+Thanks to the interface, the concrete sub-system implements the interface and can, therefore, be quite quickly replaced by another, maybe more stable implementation.

 A.2: Express potentially reusable parts as a library

-Okay, this is quite easy, but there are more difficult question two answer in this regard.
+Okay, this is relatively easy, but there is a more difficult question two answer in this regard.

 1. When is a part of software potentially reusable?